-The following 2006 Project Participants table shows the average daily quantity (ADQ) delivered to each Project Participant during the fiscal years ending 2017, 2016, and 2015.
+The following Project Participants table shows the average daily quantity (ADQ) delivered to each Project Participant during the fiscal years ending 2018, 2017, and 2016.
+There were no deliveries scheduled to the 2017 Project Participants until April 1, 2018.

-2006 Project Participants
+Project Participants